Iris borer, Macronoctua onusta

 Monitor your plants closely throughout April and May.
 If you begin to see signs of tunneling, prune off the affected foliage below where the damage occurs.
 The caterpillar, still quite small, will be trapped inside the section you've removed, and you can destroy.
 If you are noticing rot at the base of the stalk, dig up the rhizomes to inspect them.

-If you see tunneling into the rhizome, but are unsure whether or not the borer is still inside, soak the rhizome in water.
+If you see tunneling into the rhizome but are unsure whether or not the border is still inside, soak the rhizome in water.
 The borer will drown.
 Inspect the rhizome.
 If the damage isn't too bad, cut away the damaged areas, let the cut dry for several hours, and replant.